nasa/cmr-graphql/README.md

       }
     }

+#### Duplicate Collections

+GraphQL queries CMR's GraphDB in order to find duplicate collections on supported fields.
+These duplicate collections can be returned as part of the Collection type response.

+`duplicateCollections` will return collections that are deemed a duplicate of the parent collection, generally determined by one collection being available on-premisis and the other in the cloud.

+##### Example Queries

+    {
+      conceptId
+      duplicateCollections {
+        count
+        items {
+          id
+          doi
+          shortName
+          title
+        }
+      }
+    }

+##### Example Response

+    {
+      "conceptId": "C1000000001-EXAMPLE",
+      "duplicateCollections": {
+        "count": 2,
+        "items": [
+          {
+            "id": "C1000000002-EXAMPLE",
+            "doi": "10.5067954/SMP50-2NOCS",
+            "shortName": "SMAP_JPL_L2B_NRT_SSS_CAP_V5",
+            "title": "JPL SMAP Level 2B Near Real-time CAP Sea Surface Salinity V5.0 Validated Dataset" }
+        ]
+      }
+    }

 #### Related Collections

-For all supported arguments and columns, see [the schema](src/types/collection.graphql).

 GraphQL queries CMR's GraphDB in order to find related collections on supported fields.
 These related collections can be returned as part of the Collection type response.

-`relatedCollections` will return related collections, with those collections that share the most relationships first
+`relatedCollections` will return related collections, with those collections that share the most relationships first.

 We use [GraphQL interfaces](https://graphql.org/learn/schema/#interfaces) in order to return the different relationship types as siblings in the return object.